navit-gps/navit/docs/configuration/display.rst

 Options
 ^^^^^^^
-A number of options specific to the <tt>gtk</tt> GUI are available.
+A number of options specific to the ``gtk`` GUI are available.
 These include:

 * menubar - enable/disable the menubar
 * toolbar - enable/disable the toolbar